 Transition defense starts before the shot goes up.
 The offensive players' floor balance at the moment of the shot determines whether you can recover.

 Before the shot, one player should already have their head back.
 That's non-negotiable.
+Most coaches assign a designated safety — usually the point guard — who never crashes the offensive glass.

 Principle 2: Sprint the First Three Steps